chpsalesforce/HACKATHON_WWC_Codebase/README.md

 # About The Project
 The Environmental Interactive Quiz Game is an educational and fun tool designed to teach kids about pressing environmental issues like climate change, pollution, and more.
-This README.md file will provide an overview of the project, how to set it up, and how to contribute.
+These issues pose significant threats to our planet, and educating children is crucial to fostering a sense of responsibility and inspiring sustainable actions.
+By engaging kids through a fun and interactive quiz game, we aim to make learning about the environment both enjoyable and effective.
 <p align="right">(<a href="#top">back to top</a>)</p>

 # Prerequisites
-Outline the needed knowledge, hardware components, software pre-installations...
+Standard American English reading age level of third grade.
+Be able to navigate the web and interact with the various buttons.
 <p align="right">(<a href="#top">back to top</a>)</p>